 Our curricula for the Android class and iOS class are fully available on GitHub.
-The repositories include lesson plans, exercises, and homeworks for all units.
+The repositories include lesson plans, exercises, and homework for all units.
 You can see material for specific units in the repositories unit-0, unit-1, unit-2, and unit-3.
-Our web focused curriculum is currently under development, and will be shared prior to the launch of cohorts 3.3 and 3.4.
+Our web focused curriculum is available here.

 Who teaches the classes?